Empire Rye

 Low barrel entry proof is the only specific production methodology mandated for Empire Rye.
 Low barrel entry proof was a standard practice in the pre-prohibition northeast ryes.
 In fact, 100° proof was the norm for barreling.
 It made a very different and--we believe--more flavorful whiskey.
 We adopted this practice to firmly differentiate the Empire Rye style from almost all other ryes on the market.

-When a higher percentage of the whiskey you are aging is water the result is a higher percentage of water soluble compounds extracted from the oak.
+When a higher percentage of the whiskey you are aging is water, the result is a higher percentage of water soluble compounds extracted from the oak.
 These have different flavors than the ethanol soluble compounds we are used to in modern American whiskies.

 Additionally, more water in the barrel for aging means less water added to get to the desired bottle proof.
 Think about the fact that most whiskies are barreled at the legal maximum of 125° proof and bottled at the legal minimum of 80° proof.
 That means the distiller is diluting their aged whisky a full 45 degrees of proof with flavorless water before bottling.
 Some Empire Rye producers barrel as low as 105° proof and bottle at 96° proof--a difference of only 9 degrees of proof, or 5X less dilution than conventional whiskey.